ane/ane.github.io/_posts/2016-10-26-web-development-has-become-weird.md

 4. The web front-end can be spiced up (but not replaced) using JavaScript.
 Come to think of it, I would have done the same thing in 2006.

 Point 4. originates from my experiences of creating and maintaining SPA applications.
-I think the SPAs are, by and large, a crock of shit.
-It's a bogus concept.
+I think SPAs are, by and large, a bogus concept.
 A web application loading another page isn't intrinsically a bad idea, if your application is fast enough.
 Conversely, if your SPA is slow, you're doing it wrong.
-SPAs were invented for speed because conventional web frameworks were slow.
+SPAs were invented for speed, because conventional web frameworks were slow.
 This is not the case anymore.
 Sure, you won't see Rails, Django or Play beat the TechEmpower benchmarks, but we've come a long way from five years ago, which is when people started to play around with SPAs.

-Why not go full-stack?
+Given the speed improvvements, why not go full-stack?
 Why a front-end and a back-end?

 The answer for this is not simple.
 It is because we're dealing with two incompatible abstractions: